MetaMask/snap-solana-wallet/README.md

 ## API Documentation

-MetaMask interacts with the Solana Wallet Snap via its.
+MetaMask interacts with the Solana Wallet Snap via its [JSON-RPC API](packages/snap/openrpc.json).
 The complete API specification is documented in the OpenRPC format.

 ### Viewing the API Documentation